mrkieumy/YOLOv3_PyTorch/README.md

 * -d: datafile (y is the path of your data file), default data/kaist.data train on thermal images.
 * -c: cfgfile (y is the path of your cfg file), default cfg/yolov3_kaist.cfg with lr=0.001

-For example, if you want to train from yolov3 weight for a maximum of 100 epoch, you have:
+For example, if you want to train from yolov3 weight for a maximum of 100 epochs, you have:
 ```
 python train.py -w weights/yolov3.weights -e 100
 ```